reymon359/how-to-live/advices/index.md

 if you want to accomplish something remind it to yourself

+some of them contradict, dont take anything here too serious, let it flow, adapt, etc

 quotes are because we are not the first to see this. other important people in the past.
 How to live description
 Contents